Ectoparasites / vectors

 In Brief:

-The INVENesis flea oral assay evaluates the effect of treated blood on feeding Ctenocephalides fleas.
+The Invenesis flea oral assay evaluates the effect of treated blood on feeding Ctenocephalides fleas.

 Adult fleas are offered treated blood through a membrane for a duration of 24h.
 The motility of fleas is then recorded by machine vision.
 Efficacy is expressed in % motility reduction compared to negative controls (100 % means no movement recorded).
 In addition, a semi-quantitative estimate of the blood meal volume is determined and expressed in % feeding (100 % means no feeding).
 This is done by estimating the amount of feces present in each well.